echogarden-project/echogarden/docs/Options.md

 * `outputAudioFormat.bitrate`: Custom bitrate for encoding, applies only to  `mp3`, `opus`, `m4a`, `ogg`.
 By default, bitrates are selected between 48Kbps and 64Kbps, to provide a good speech quality while minimizing file size.
 Optional

 **VITS**:
 * `vits.speakerId`: speaker ID, for VITS models that support multiple speakers.
-Optional
+Defaults to `0`
+* `vits.provider`: ONNX execution provider to use.
+Can be `cpu` or `dml` (https://microsoft.github.io/DirectML/)-based GPU acceleration - Windows only).
+Using GPU acceleration for VITS may or may not be faster than CPU, depending on your hardware.
+Defaults to `cpu`

 **eSpeak**:
 * `espeak.rate`: speech rate, in eSpeak units.
 Overrides `speed` when set